X-lab-3D/swiftmhc/README.md

 ## Training

 This requires preprocessed HDF5 files, containing structures of the MHC protein, peptide and binding affinity or classification data.
-We have these available at ...
+We have these available at zenodo.
+They are accessible with DOI 10.5281/zenodo.14968655.
+The preprocessed files are located within the archive under the preprocessed subdirectory.

 Run
 ```